DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 For teachers who qualified outside the UK, as well as those with teaching experience, [other routes to qualified teacher status (QTS)](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk) are also open.

+## Check your qualifications and get help

-Before you apply, you must [check your eligibility](/non-uk-teachers/non-uk-qualifications).
+Before you apply, you must [check your qualifications](/non-uk-teachers/non-uk-qualifications).
 If you gained your qualifications outside the UK, we can help you check they meet the required standard in England.

 For help checking your qualifications and completing your application for teacher training, you can: